K-Nesbitt/Instagram_NLP/README.md

 ## Data Analysis
 I collected data on Instagram by using the Selenium Chrome webdriver.
 I scraped 25 different users and collected a total of 11,529 captions with the number of likes.
 I also included the number of words in the caption, the users id, their total number of posts and total number of followers.

-The distribution of the number of likes is exponential with a lowering trend towards infinity.
+The distribution of the number of likes is exponential with a lowering trend towards the maximum number of likes.
 <img src="https://github.com/K-Nesbitt/Instagram_NLP/blob/master/images/distribution_of_likes.png" width="350" height="350">

 So the question continues, what causes certain posts to have more the average number of likes?
 For this set of data the average number of likes is 42.